moog500nl/brandweave-site-google/replit.md

   - Added Discovery Session as first step in audit process with Search icon and renumbered subsequent steps accordingly
   - Improved audit process box layout with icons on separate rows above titles for better visual hierarchy and consistent icon sizing
   - Added Google Analytics tracking code (G-XRWZZYHQBC) to main HTML file for comprehensive website analytics
+  - Added LinkedIn logos next to founder photos in About Us section with hover effects and proper positioning

 ## User Preferences